serundeputy/documentation/source/docs/articles/sites/external-libraries.md

 Once you have downloaded and enabled the Imagemagick module, the next step will be configuring the image toolkit settings.
 Navigate to the Image toolkit settings page at: `admin/config/media/image-toolkit` to select ImageMagick.

+When creating a new preset, if the "Division by Zero" warning appears, add the `image_allow_insecure_derivatives` conf variable to your settings.php file as described [here](https://www.drupal.org/project/image_allow_insecure_derivatives).

 ## Troubleshooting and FAQs
 #### What if I need a library not listed here?